La Salle University: Student life

-Students at La Salle are offered many opportunities to participate at different degrees and in many different ways.
-There are several organizations and a student programming center whose mission is primarily to plan activities (games, movie nights, bus trips, etc.) for the students of La Salle University.
-The Communication Department operates La Salle 56, a cable TV educational-access television station available to 300,000 subscribers.
-The university also has a student-run radio station, WEXP and a student-run weekly newspaper, The Collegian, along with over 100 other intramurals, clubs, and NCAA Division I sports offered.
+Students at La Salle are offered many opportunities to participate in campus life in different ways.
+There are numerous organizations and a student programming center that plan student activities (including games, movie nights, bus trips).
+The Communication Department operates La Salle 56, a cable TV educational-access television station available to 300,000 subscribers (see below).
+The university also has a student-run radio station, WEXP, and a student-run weekly newspaper, The Collegian, along with over 100 other intramurals, clubs, and NCAA Division I sports offered.
 La Salle University offers a number of student services, including non-remedial tutoring, a women's center, career advising and placement services, health services, and health insurance.
-La Salle also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, controlled dormitory access (key, security card, etc.).
 Alcohol is permitted for students of legal age, making La Salle one of the few Catholic wet campuses.
-La Salle is also an LGBTQ-friendly Catholic university.

 Demographics

-About 55 percent of the students live in college-owned, -operated or -affiliated housing and 45 percent of students live off campus near the university or commute from home.
-The gender distribution is about 37 percent male students and 63 percent female students.
-Of La Salle students, about 35 percent have cars on campus.
-It has a total undergraduate enrollment of about 3,947, its setting is urban, and the campus size is 133 acres.
+About 55 percent of La Salle students live in college-owned, -operated or -affiliated housing; 45 percent live off campus near the university or commute from home.
+Student gender distribution is about 37 percent male and 63 percent female.
+About 35 percent of students have cars on campus.